 Take a look at a Galapagos Islands map and Isabela island is the large landmass to the west, shaped like a sea horse.

-The small town of Puerto Villamil is located on the south east coast, and is a lovely spot to spend a few free days given the opportunity.
+The small town of Puerto Villamil is located on the southeast coast and is a lovely spot to spend a few free days given the opportunity.
 The locals here are friendly, the vibe laid back, and there are heaps of activities to keep visitors happy.

 The island was formed by the merging of six individual shield volcanoes – Alcedo, Cerro Azul, Darwin, Ecuador, Sierra Negra, and Wolf volcanoes.
 Each volcano emerged independently from beneath the ocean.
-After repeated eruptions their lava flows merged to form the island we find today.
+After repeated eruptions, their lava flows merged to form the island we find today.

-The Bolivar Channel to the west coast of Isabela has colder water than other areas of the archipelago.
+The Bolivar Channel to the west coast of Isabela Island has colder water than other areas of the archipelago.
 The rich nutrients here caused by the upwelling of the Cromwell current attract various species of whale and dolphin.

-Isabela Galapagos is not just about wildlife and volcanos, there’s also a story of human history to be told.
 Let’s start with the origin of the island names.
 Back in 1684 Ambrose Cowley mapped the Galapagos archipelago, and named the largest island Albermarle, after the 1st English Duke of Albermarle.
-The duke at that time was George Monck, who had been an important soldier and politician during the English Civil War and restoration of the English monarchy.
+The duke at that time was George Monck, who had been an important soldier and politician during the English Civil War and the restoration of the English monarchy.
 Ecuador later changed the title to Isabela, in honor of Queen Isabella I of Castile, the first queen to reign over the united kingdom of Spain.

 The 21st century has seen Isabela develop more modern infrastructure to attract international tourists, such as the small Puerto Villamil airport to receive intra-island flights.
 Today most of the 2,200 Isabela residents make a living from tourism, fishing and farming.

-How to get to Isabela island Galapagos?
-Puerto Villamil and the visitor sites on Isabela’s south coast can easily be included into a Galapagos Land Tour itinerary.
-The west coast is too far away for day trips so you’ll need to take a Galapagos cruise to get there.
+Puerto Villamil and the visitor sites on Isabela’s southeast coast can easily be included in a Galapagos Land Tour itinerary.
+The west coast though is too far away for day trips so you’ll need to take a Galapagos cruise to get there.
 Yachts that do include west Isabela usually also visit Fernandina, which is a hugely rewarding and recommended Galapagos itinerary.

 Contact us for a FREE GALAPAGOS TOUR QUOTE, or for more information to plan your Galapagos vacation.

-Take advantage of the slow internet service on Isabela island to disconnect from life for a few days.
+Take advantage of the slow internet service on Isabela Island to disconnect from life for a few days.

 Check out our detailed blog post about how to spend a free day in Puerto Villamil, for more information about the best Isabela island restaurants, services and sites to visit.